Exemptions

 Documentation deadline Exemption may be granted in exceptional situations

-If you are not studying a bachelor degree at CBS it is not possible to get an exemption to begin your graduate studies while completing your bachelor degree.
+If you are not studying a bachelor degree at CBS it is not possible to begin your master programme while completing your bachelor degree, according to the University Programme Order (Uddannelsesbekendtgørelsen) s.
+15 (in Danish only).

 Graduate programme regulations: